Skip to content

 Action Chains & Rewards

 Reinforcement learning is built on the idea of an agent interacting with an environment over time.
 At each step, the agent observes a state, takes an action, and receives a reward.
 This loop — the action chain — is the core abstraction.
+The rest of this page builds the vocabulary to describe precisely what the demo above is doing.

 An MDP is defined by the tuple (S,A,P,R,γ)(S, A, P, R, \gamma):